akbartus/A-Frame-Component-GLTF-Manipulator/README.md

 ### **Instructions**

 In order to use the component one attach "gltf-manipulator" to an entity.
 The component has the following attributes:
-* nodeNumber: { type: 'int', default: 1 }</b> - the number of nodes of a GLTF/GLB file to be edited.
+* <b>nodeNumber: { type: 'int', default: 1 }</b> - the number of nodes of a GLTF/GLB file to be edited.
 All other attributes are dependent on it, i.e. if 2 is indicated, then the rest of attributes should have by 2 values.
 * <b>nodeName: { type: 'array', default: [] }</b> - the name of individual node(s) in a GLTF/GLB file.
 It is different from node material name.
 Accepts array of strings.
 * <b>nodePosition: { type: 'array', default: [] }</b> - position of individual node(s) in a GLTF/GLB file.
 Accepts array of x y z values.
 * <b>nodeRotation: { type: 'array', default: [] }</b> - rotation of individual node(s) in a GLTF/GLB file.
 Accepts array of x y z values.